KornelJanczak/audiophile-website/README.md

 ## What could I do better?

 - Utilizing Zod validation with server actions instead of using Tanstack Query, Formik, and Yup
+- Should write simpler and less complex function for easier unit testing

 ## What I've learned

 - In-depth exploration of Next.js functionalities.
 - Implementation of authentication using NextAuth.
 - Sending emails through Resend and React Email.